celery/celery/docs/tutorials/daemonizing.rst

 * CELERYBEAT_LOG_LEVEL
     Log level to use for celeryd.
 Default is INFO.

-* CELERYBEAT
-    Path to the celeryd program.
-Default is `celeryd`.
-    You can point this to an virtualenv, or even use manage.py for django.

 * CELERYBEAT_USER
-    User to run celeryd as.
+    User to run beat as.
 Default is current user.

 * CELERYBEAT_GROUP
-    Group to run celeryd as.
+    Group to run beat as.
 Default is current user.

 * CELERY_CREATE_DIRS
     Always create directories (log directory and pid file directory).